Azure/azure-powershell/src/RedisCache/RedisCache/help/Remove-AzRedisPrivateEndpointConnection.md

 ```

 ### -PassThru
-Returns an object representing the item with which you are working.
+Returns an object representing the item you are working with.
 By default, this cmdlet does not generate any output.

 ```yaml